joanpalin/AI-Workshop/Session 4/Cisco_AI_stack_reference.md

 ## Starting Point

-The most common response from IT professionals after this session is: "This makes sense, but I'm not sure where to start."
+The most common response from IT professionals after a session like this: "This makes sense, but I'm not sure where to start."

 The practical answer, based on what you have seen today:

 1. **Start with visibility.** You cannot write a policy, make a risk decision, or have a credible conversation with your CISO until you know what is actually happening on your network.
-AI Canvas is that starting point.
+AI Defense and AI Defense is that starting point.

 2. **Use the AUP draft you produced today.** It is an imperfect first version.
 That is appropriate — it is a draft, not a finished policy.
 Take it to your CISO or IT security lead and use it to start the governance conversation.